alphagov/govuk-country-and-territory-autocomplete/README.md

 ## Support and troubleshooting

-GDS maintains the platform behind registers and creates widgets such as the location picker to make it easier for service teams to use register data.
+Government Digital Service (GDS) maintains the platform behind registers and creates widgets such as the location picker to make it easier for service teams to use register data.

 Contact GDS if you want to use the picker, but your needs differ from what is covered in this guide.

+[Contact the GDS registers team](https://registers.cloudapps.digital/support) if you have any problems or questions that are not covered in this guide.
+Please include screenshots if useful.
 GDS provides operational support from 09:00 - 17:00 Monday-Friday.

-Contact the GDS registers team at [registerteam@digital.cabinet-office.gov.uk](registerteam@digital.cabinet-office.gov.uk) if you have any problems or questions that are not covered in this guide.
-Please include screenshots if useful.

 You can also raise an issue against this repository if you prefer.

 ## Glossary

-country -

 country register - A list of British English-language names and descriptive terms for countries.